Nonprompt direct-photon production in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Concluding discussion of the results

 For the centrality selections from 0\%--10\% to 70\%--80\%, all nonprompt direct-photon spectra are very similar in shape, exhibiting increasing \Teff from 0.2 to 0.4~\gevc over the \pt range from 0.8 to 4~\gevc.
 The changing \Teff is not surprising, because the spectra are time integrated over the full evolution of the expanding fireball, from its earliest pre-equilibrium state, through the QGP phase, crossing over to a HG, and further expanding and cooling until hadrons eventually stop interacting.
 Throughout the evolution the system cools, and thus earlier phases are characterized by higher temperatures.
 In turn, the contributions from the earliest times of the evolution are likely to dominate the emission at higher \pt, consistent with the observation of an increasing \Teff with \pt.

 In the lower \pt range from 0.8 to 1.9~\gevc, the spectra are well described by a \Teff = 0.26~\gevc.
 This is consistent with what is expected for radiation from the late QGP stage until freeze-out~\cite{Shen:2013vja}.
 During this period of the evolution, the temperature drops from $\approx$170 MeV near the transition to $\approx$110~MeV when the system freezes out.
 At the same time the system is rapidly expanding and thus, the radiation is blue shifted.
-This compensates the temperature drop and results in an average \Teff = $\approx$0.26~\gevc, with only minor variations with centrality of the collision.
+This compensates the temperature drop and results in an average \Teff $\approx$ 0.26~\gevc, with only minor variations with centrality of the collision.
 In Ref.~\cite{Shen:2013vja}, a moderate increase of \Teff with centrality was predicted.
 While the data favors a \Teff independent of centrality, they are not precise enough to exclude a moderate change.

 Above a \pt of 2~\gevc, the inverse slope of the spectra continues to increase with \pt.
-Between \pt = 2 and 4~\gevc the average inverse slope is \Teff $\approx$0.376~\gevc.
-This \Teff is larger than what can be accommodated by a rapidly expanding HG, thus suggesting that emissions from earlier times in the evolution starts to dominate the spectra.
-Expected initial temperatures at RHIC are $\approx$375 MeV with maximum \Teff in the range of 0.35 to 0.4~\gevc, depending on viscosity~\cite{Shen:2013vja}.
-Thus, it is likely that an additional contribution from the pre-equilibrium stage is needed to account for the measured \Teff.
+Between \pt = 2 and 4~\gevc the average inverse slope is \Teff $\approx$ 0.376~\gevc.
+This \Teff is larger than what model calculations for a rapidly expanding HG can accommodate, thus suggesting that emissions from the QGP phase and earlier times in the evolution starts to dominate the spectra.
+Expected initial temperatures at RHIC are $\approx$ 375 MeV with maximum \Teff in the range of 0.35 to 0.4~\gevc, depending on viscosity~\cite{Shen:2013vja}.
+Thus, it is likely that in addition to photons from the QGP phase, photons from the pre-equilibrium stage are also needed to account for the measured \Teff.

 In \fig{fig:thermal}, the measured nonprompt direct-photon spectra are compared to a recent calculation including contributions from the pre-equilibrium phase~\cite{Gale:2021emg,paquet:2022}.
 These calculations predicted that the pre-equilibrium radiation becomes the dominant source above a \pt of 3~\gevc.
 In the range $2<\pt<4$~\gevc, a fit of the thermal contribution with an exponential function results in an inverse slope of $\approx$0.36~\gevc, while for the pre-equilibrium contribution a larger inverse slope of $\approx$0.52~\gevc is found, for the more central collisions.
 Fitting the same \pt range for the combined thermal and pre-equilibrium spectra from the model gives an inverse slope of $\approx$0.425~\gevc.
 While the shape is reproduced well, the overall yield predicted by the calculations falls short compared to the data, in particular, below 2~\gevc where the nonprompt-photon yield appears to be a factor of two to three larger.